bhirons/deploy-laravel-nfs/README.md

     $ chmod -R o+w storage

 ## Deployment and dependencies
 Now that everything is in place, we can run composer and update the dependencies.
-Anytime you need to deploy code updates, you will need to take these steps, so we will just do it like that this firaat time, and everytime afterward.
+Anytime you need to deploy code updates, you will need to take these steps, so we will just do it like that this firat time, and everytime afterward.

 > ### A note on deployment from git
->Don't use `pull` to deploy from git. there is [a good discussion here](https://grimoire.ca/git/stop-using-git-pull-to-deploy), and various options for [deploying from git like this one](http://gitolite.com/deploy.html).
-But the practical effect here, is that if you `pull` then it messes up the storage permissions you set above.
+> Don't use `pull` to deploy from git. there is [a good discussion here](https://grimoire.ca/git/stop-using-git-pull-to-deploy), and various options for [deploying from git like this one](http://gitolite.com/deploy.html).
+But the practical effect here, is that if you `pull` then it messes up the storage permissions you set above, and you'll have to run the `chmod` step again.
 So we will always use `fetch`, which doesn't mess us up and has added benefits you can read about in the first link if you are interested.
+I _think_ that `git reset --hard <some commit>` will have the same practical outcome as using checkout below.

 ### Deploy